 This got me thinking about all the slow cookers out there that are now unemployed.
 I’ve seen so many diehard slow cooker (crock pot) users say they have made the switch because of the possibilities with Instant Pot.

 And this opens up creative ways to give the old crock pot a second life.

 Why Slow Cookers are Good for Crafts and More

 A slow cooker is basically a warming unit with a ceramic bowl insert, with low, medium, and high settings.
 The ‘smart’ ones allow us to program additional settings including times and temperature changes.
 Some also work with phone apps.

 Even the most basic models (the older ones are usually white with ceramic bowls inside, 3 settings, no electronics, no timer) can work nicely for any craft or DIY project that requires some stove top or microwave oven heating, or simple use of a double boiler.
 Some of us are never comfortable to heat dyes or craft materials in a food preparation area so a portable crock pot may be the solution.

-If you do not have a slow cooker, try yard sales and thrift shops.
-Or ask a friend who has Instant Pot-mania if they want to hand off their old crock pot.
+If you do not have a slow cooker, try yard sales and thrift shops or other sources listed in these Thrifty Shopping Tips.
+Or ask a friend who has Instant Pot-mania if they want to hand over their old crock pot.

 Slow Cooker Seed Germination Bag Method